ubc-cpsc/jekyll-faculty-template/README.md

 What we faculty really care about is being able to _quickly_ generate content and post it online.
 Experienced faculty understand that keeping the maintenance costs of these kinds of systems low is also of paramount importance.
+This template completely abstracts design from content.
+You _can_ mess with ```.css``` should you wish to.
+You _can_ do custom javascript stuff.
+You do not, however, need to, ever.

 Using this distributed, anarchic system makes both true.